ColombiaMRP/What-variables-should-be-consider-for-an-online-loan-applicant-/README.md

 ### Docker Deployment

-In Case you want to deploy the web service using and specific and dedicated docker container for that.
-The steps you might follow are:
+In Case you want to deploy the web service using and specific and dedicated docker container for that, the steps you might follow are:

   1. download the python image you need for containerizing the providing files using docker.
 You can do this running: